Finagraph/strongbox-sdks/README.md

 Drop one of our web browser widgets into your website to get going quickly.

-The FinConnector allows your customer to connect their accounting system and import their financials
+The **FinConnector Web Widget** allows your customer to connect their accounting system and import their financials

 ![FinConnector Web Widget Screenshot](images/FinConnectorWebWidget.PNG)